Zain-Bin-Arshad/Assembly-Programs/README.md

 ### Assembly Programs

-These are various basic program that I built using **8086 assembler**.
+These are various basic program that I built using **8086 emulator**.

 To be frank I don't actually remember which program does what, as you know how difficult is *assembly language* when it comes to understanding what is going on in the code.